wdv4758h/pypy-extradoc/talk/pyconza2013/php/talk.rst

    \maketitle

-introduction
+Introduction
 ------------

-* me - Maciej Fijałkowski, PyPy core developer
+* Maciej Fijałkowski, PyPy core developer

-* technology - PyPy

-* project - PHP interpreter
+* PHP interpreter

-Wait, what???!!!1
+* PyPy technology

+* if you have a question, feel free to interrupt me

+PHP - the problem
 -----------------

 * PHP - by far the most popular language on the web